Prompts have evil twins: Introduction

-{\name} seeks to solve the problem \eqref{eq:mle}, but faces the central obstacle that prompts $\bp$ are strings.
-Therefore, \eqref{eq:mle} is a discrete optimization problem and typical continuous optimization methods such as gradient descent do not apply.
-Instead, to implement {\name}, we build on prompt optimization methods developed in the adversarial attacks literature (see related work in Section~\ref{sec:related}).
-We have two main findings:
+Given a ground-truth prompt $\bp^*$, we seek to find a functionally similar prompt $\bp$.
+To do so, we draw a set of outputs from the model, $\bd_1,\ldots,\bd_n \sim \PLLM(\cdot \vert \bp^*)$ and solve the maximum-likelihood problem where the objective is to find the prompt $\bp$ under which the example outputs are most likely to have been drawn.

-\paragraph{{\name} can improve existing prompts.} Given a set of documents for an unknown ground truth prompt, we query GPT-4, providing the documents and asking it to generate several prompts that could have been used to create those documents.
-We find that {\name} can outperform prompts suggested by GPT-4 in terms of inducing the ground truth distribution; see Section~\ref{sec:improving-prompts}.
+This problem corresponds to optimizing an empirical approximation of the KL divergence between prompts $\bp$ and $\bp^*$, and is derived in Section~\ref{sec:reconstruct}.

-\paragraph{{\name} can find obfuscated prompts.} We find that {\name} can return non-interpretable prompts that are functionally similar to the ground truth.
-Remarkably, these "obfuscated" prompts transfer between models.
-We conduct a brief inquiry into these prompts and find that {\name} prompts appear to be less impacted by reordering and replacement of tokens than ground-truth prompts.
-This suggests that {\name} prompts may contain a small number of "special tokens" whose mere co-occurrence drives the model output; see Section~\ref{sec:steganography}.
+In solving \eqref{eq:mle-def-intro}, the central obstacle is that prompts $\bp$ are discrete strings of tokens.
+Therefore, (\ref{eq:mle-def-intro}) is a discrete optimization problem and typical continuous optimization methods such as gradient descent do not apply.
+Instead, to perform this optimization, we build on methods developed in the adversarial attacks literature (see \citep{zou2023universal} and related work in Section~\ref{sec:related}).